carloskleber/tupa_ref/docs/theory.md

   $$g_{\text{self}} = 2 \left[ l \ln\left(\frac{l + \sqrt{l^2 + r_0^2}}{r_0}\right) - \sqrt{l^2 + r_0^2} + r_0 \right]$$

   Note $\ln\left(\frac{l+h}{h-l}\right) = 2 \ln\left(\frac{l+h}{r_0}\right)$ for $h = \sqrt{l^2+r_0^2}$, which explains
   the equivalent forms found in the literature.
+The identical expression is used by the open-source TAGS implementation (`self_integral`), an independent confirmation of this formula (the original C++ TUPÃ had it wrong by a factor of 2 — see the implementation plan, gap 8).

 ### 4.3 Self impedances